sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/aws-ec2.md

 ## Features

 - Tunable arguments: use Sensu annotations to set custom instance ID, instance ID labels, timeouts, and more in EC2.
-- Use Sensu [environment variables and secrets management][3] to avoid exposing your AWS EC2 API token, username and password.
+- Keep your AWS EC2 API token, username, and password secure with Sensu [environment variables and secrets management][3].

 ## Get the plugin